OSGeo/gdal/doc/source/drivers/vector/parquet.rst

      and :lco:`WRITE_COVERING_BBOX` is set or let to its default ``AUTO`` value, no covering bounding box columns is written.

+- .. lco:: COVERING_BBOX_NAME
+     :choices: <string>
+     :since: 3.13

+     Name of the bounding box of geometries Only used if :lco:`WRITE_COVERING_BBOX` is set.
+     If not set, it defaults to the geometry column name, suffixed with ``_bbox``.

 - .. lco:: USE_PARQUET_GEO_TYPES
      :choices: YES, NO, ONLY
      :default: NO